 Alberta Parkway Phases 1 & 2

-After destruction of the residential area in the vicinity of 7th Street East in the Alberta area of Tuscaloosa, planning efforts resulted in recommendation of a new +/- 3,700 linear foot Boulevard and shared use path.
-The project provided an east-west connection between an area elementary school, church, city park, and numerous residential areas.
-The…
+An EF-4 tornado destroyed the residential area in the vicinity of 7th Street East in the Alberta area of Tuscaloosa in 2011.
+Planning efforts to help revitalize the area resulted in recommendation of a new +/- 3,700 linear foot Boulevard and shared use path.
+The project provided an east-west connection between an area elementary school,…

 Aliceville Federal Prison

 This prison project is located on approximately 650 acres in Pickens County, Alabama.
 The prison consists of a medium security federal prison for women and a satellite prison camp for minimum-security female inmates.
 The site also contains ball fields, a warehouse, garage, utility plant, and firing range.
 The project cost was approximately $200 million and…